torrust/torrust-tracker-demo/README.md

 # Torrust Demo

-This repo will contain all the configuration needed to run the live Torrust demo.
+This repo contains all the configuration needed to run the live Torrust demo.

 Live demo: <https://index.torrust-demo.com/torrents>.